 Many toddlers become attached to their bottles.
-They have them with them much of the time, so besides providing nourishment, bottles also mean comfort and security.
+Besides providing nourishment, bottles also mean comfort and security.

 But it's important for parents to start weaning babies from bottles around the end of the first year and start getting them comfortable drinking from cups.
 The longer parents wait to start the transition, the more attached kids become to their bottles and the more difficult it can be to break the bottle habit.

-Switching from bottle to cup can be challenging, but these strategies can make the change easier for parents and kids.
+Switching from bottle to cup can be challenging, but these tips can make the change easier for parents and kids.

 Timing the Transition